PushkarAgrawal17/Netflix-Talks/README.md

 This project is licensed under the [MIT License](./LICENSE).

-> ⚠️ This Netflix clone is built purely for educational purposes and is **not affiliated with or endorsed by Netflix** in any way.
+> ⚠️ Netflix Talks is built purely for learning and community engagement purposes.
+It is **not affiliated with or endorsed by Netflix** in any way.